-Practicing the tips that we shared above on how to relax before bed can certainly help alleviate anxiety in the evenings.
+Practicing some of these tips on how to relax before bed can certainly help alleviate some of that anxiety in the evenings.

-However, they might not always work, especially for people struggling with an anxiety disorder.
+However, they might not always work, especially for people struggling with different types of anxiety disorders.

-According to another post by the National Sleep Foundation, sleeplessness is one of the leading symptoms of anxiety disorders.
+And according to another post by the National Sleep Foundation , sleeplessness is one of the leading symptoms of anxiety disorders.

 This is a serious issue and must never be underestimated.
-If you feel that you might have one, then seeking professional help is an ideal option.
+If you feel that this may be an issue for you, then seeking professional help is the ideal way to treat the concern.

-Cognitive behavioral therapy or CBT is one of the most common treatment options available.
+Cognitive behavioral therapy or CBT is another alternative and one of the most common treatment options available.